You are here

 The impetus for a School of Medicine in Duluth began in 1966 when Samuel H. Boyer, a Duluth cardiologist, and then Assistant Provost Robert L. Heller discussed the need for a medical school through a chance meeting on a plane to Minneapolis from Duluth.

-The idea for a medical school was developed through the efforts of a small group of local physicians, UMD administrators and faculty.
+The idea for a medical school was developed through the efforts of a small group of local physicians, UMD administrators, and faculty.
 Dr. Boyer assembled a group of leaders from the Duluth business and medical community to form the Northern Minnesota Council on Medical Education to lobby for the school and raise funds.
-Well over a half million dollars in local contributions were raised in support of the venture.
+Over a half-million dollars in local contributions were raised in support of the venture.

 Two unique aspects of the medical school’s curriculum have been the emphasis on the behavioral sciences and early exposure to patient care.
 A cornerstone of the school’s training is the preceptorship program where a student lives with and shadows a rural family doctor several times a year.
 In 1990, the School received the prestigious National Rural Health Association’s Outstanding Rural Health Program Award as a result of this program.